For the love of wool!

 Why do Norwegians love wool so much?

-Last week in the Living a Nordic Life Facebook group, we had a conversation about knitting that got me thinking about how much wool Norwegians wear.
+Some months ago in the Living a Nordic Life Facebook group, we had a conversation about knitting that got me thinking about how much wool Norwegians wear.
 They certainly seem to wear more than any other nation in Europe.

 There's a good reason for wearing wool and it's the weather.
 Norwegian winters are generally pretty cold with temperatures dropping to well below -10C for months at a time.
 When it's that cold and you have no choice but to be outside for periods of time, you need a fabric that is guaranteed to keep warm.
 Wool of different types has been used for thousands of years to keep us humans warm (and sheep and goats before us!!).
 Spinning wheels have been found in Viking graves and wool from certain sheep (spelsau) can be woven into a fabric so thick that an arrow can't pass through it.
 But more important to us today, even the thinnest wool will do a supreme job of keeping out the cold.